RIAA Realizes It Sued Charter Over A Bunch Of Songs It Doesn't Hold The Copyrights For

 It's been a year since the RIAA sued Charter Communications, using the same strategy it had used against smaller ISPs Cox and Grande Communications -- that the DMCA actually requires internet access providers to completely kick users off upon the receipt of multiple (unproven) claims of copyright infringement.
 The RIAA has been plotting out this strategy for the better part of a decade.

 For years, we've pointed out a number of problems with this, starting (most importantly) with the fact that accusations are not actual proof of infringement.
 And to kick people off of their sole access to the internet based solely on accusations would represent a real problem.
 As first noted by TorrentFreak, Charter has finally filed its answer, defenses, and counterclaims to the complaint.
 There's a lot of interesting stuff in there, but a key part: the RIAA and its labels and publishing partners quietly admitted that they were suing over songs they did not hold the rights to.
 That's kind of a big deal.
-Indeed, it reminds me of the revelation in the infamous Verizon/YouTube lawsuit that Verizon was suing over songs it had uploaded itself for marketing purposes.
+Indeed, it reminds me of the revelation in the infamous Viacom/YouTube lawsuit that Viacom was suing over songs it had uploaded itself for marketing purposes.

 From the counterclaims: